Abhi-Pusa/frontenddevelopertest/README.md

 - Author: Abhinav Ashesh
 - How to run the application?
   Follow the instructions below.
   1. Open the terminal window.
-Create a new folder
   2. git clone https://github.com/abhinavtdgp/frontenddevelopertest.git
   3. cd to the folder created.
   4. npm install